 The Difference Between DOT and Snell Certification

 A helmet certified by either one of these two entities is considered a safe and sound choice for motorcyclists.
 The standard that the DOT uses to certify helmets is the minimum standard, and is defined by Federal Motor Vehicle Safety Standard (FMVSS) 218.
-While there is nothing wrong with this standard, the Snell standards are much more demanding and are based on extensive impact testing.
+While this standard is perfectly sufficient, the Snell standards are much more demanding and are based on extensive impact testing.
 Although all Snell-certified helmets meet DOT standards, not all DOT-certified helmets meet the Snell standards.

 Snell Memorial Foundation’s Motorcycle Helmet Standards

 According to the Snell Memorial Foundation’s website, the organization—which is a non-profit organization with the primary purpose of testing and developing standards for safe helmets—considers its standards “the world’s toughest.”
 The site also states that it “demands quite a bit more protective capability in helmets than anybody else on the planet.”

 The four major components the Snell Memorial Foundation assesses when certifying a helmet are the following:

 - Impact management

 - Retention system strength

 Which Should I Choose: Snell or DOT?